 But remember, as we progress in life, we keep on adding new goals.
 Keep Moving!
 That is the whole purpose of life.
-If you have no goal in life, then life becomes meaningless.
+If you have no goal in life, then life becomes stagnant.

-You will feel successful when you achieve your goals.
-If you don’t have any goals in life, how would you feel and taste success?
+You can feel successful only when you achieve your goals and if you don’t have any goals in life then how would you know, feel and taste success.

 This is success for me.

-Now, let me know what is success for you in the comments section.
+Now, let me know in the comment section – what is success for you.